 6. Samsung Galaxy Rose Gold Watch

-You might not know that Samsung's Galaxy timepiece is a smartwatch by just looking at it.
-In place of the slim and futuristic designs of its contemporaries, the rose version of the Galaxy looks like any number of pretty, slightly feminine timepieces on the market.
-But there's a lot of power built into this slim model.
-Everything you'd expect from a smartwatch can be found in the Galaxy: from taking calls and sending texts to tracking a wide variety of health and fitness information to running a variety of different apps that were until recently reserved for phones.
+You might not immediately know that Samsung's Galaxy timepiece is a smartwatch by just looking at it.
+In place of the slim and futuristic designs of its contemporaries, the rose gold version of the Galaxy Watch looks like any number of pretty, slightly feminine timepieces on the market.
+There's a lot of power built into this slim model, though.
+Everything you'd expect from a smartwatch can be found in the Galaxy Watch, from taking calls and sending texts to tracking a wide variety of health and fitness information to running a variety of different apps that were until recently reserved for phones.

 7. Nixon Regulus Digital Watch